srajgure/MailEnc/README.md

 # MailEnc
-Chrome Extension for Mail Encryption using InboxSDK and OpenPGP.js (Under Development)
+Chrome Extension for Gmail Encryption using AES and RSA.